 What should you know as a patient?

 Many victims of tick-borne diseases never recall being bitten!
 Ticks secrete an anesthetic-like substance in their saliva that numbs the skin, so that you may not feel the bite.
 Ticks that cause Tick-Borne Relapsing Fever in Colorado and other western states often feed at night while their victim sleeps.
 Because they feed quickly and then retreat (much like a bed-bug), people may not even know they have been bitten.
 The size of some ticks that can transmit disease are as small as a poppy seed, or the period at the end of this sentence, and can be easily missed even with frequent tick checks.
-Because early presentation of some diseases may be missed, it is important that you share any past exposures to ticks and tick habitats with your doctor.
+Because early presentation of some diseases may be missed, it is important that you share any past exposures to ticks or tick habitats with your doctor.